clvv/fasd/INSTALL.md

-Fasd is a self-contained posix shell script that can be either sourced or executed.
+Fad is a self-contained posix shell script that can be either sourced or executed.
 A Makefile is provided to install `fad` and `fad.1` to desired places.